Equestrian Center Frequently Asked Questions

 or dressage team?
 The crew team, for example.

-Yes and no. The hunter seat equitation team is a varsity sport, whereas the dressage team is a club sport.
+Yes and no. The hunter seat equitation team is a varsity sport, whereas the dressage and western teams are a club sport.
 (These differences apply primarily to how the sports are funded and organized, not to how competitive the teams are.)
 Students are permitted to participate in only one varsity team per season.
 Thus, a rider may join the crew team and be a member of the dressage team.
 But she must choose between the hunter seat equitation team and the crew team.

 What is the IHSA?